panaversity/learn-agentic-ai/05_ai_protocols/01_model_context_protocol/00_foundations/03_protocol_lifecycle_and_capabilities/readme.md

 # MCP Protocol Lifecycle and Capability Negotiation

 A critical aspect of the Model Context Protocol (MCP) is its defined lifecycle for communication sessions between a Client and a Server.
 This lifecycle ensures that both parties establish a clear understanding of supported features before any substantive interaction occurs.
 This process is centered around **capability negotiation**.
+For remote communication, particularly over HTTP, the **Streamable HTTP transport** (part of the 2025-03-26 specification) plays a crucial role in facilitating this lifecycle robustly and efficiently.
+It supports the establishment and maintenance of MCP sessions, even allowing servers that are operationally stateless to fully participate in the defined lifecycle.

 ## 1. Connection Initialization